matheusz2/SuggestionFlow/README.md

 ---

-**🎯 Objective**: Transform the BonkPuter - Suggestion into a complete and robust platform for collaborative suggestion management.
+**🎯 Objective**: Transform the RootPuter - Suggestion into a complete and robust platform for collaborative suggestion management.

 **📅 Status**: Sprint 1 complete - Basic functionalities implemented and working!